-Calguns is one of the largest state firearms forums and is often looked to as an example, but again, pretty much every state has an online gun forum and many states have multiple.
+Calguns is one of the largest state firearms forums and is often looked to as an example.
+But again, pretty much every state has an online gun forum, and many states have multiple.

 There are also regional equivalents that cover multiple states.
-They can be useful anyway, but especially if your state doesn’t have an active forum of it’s own.
+They can be useful anyway, but especially if your state doesn’t have an active forum of its own.

-There are tons of reasons to be involved in these types of online gun communities beyond just the classified ads so if you haven’t really used them before, this is definitely a good excuse to start.
+There are tons of reasons to be involved in these types of online gun communities beyond just the classified ads.
+So, if you haven’t really used them before, this is definitely a good excuse to start.

 These sites are all great places to start when looking to buy or sell firearms, but it’s by no means a comprehensive list.
 There are definitely other great auction and classified sites out there.

+I also recommend checking out Buying Used Guns Safely to make sure you’re doing everything you can to avoid scams.
 And remember that buying through an auction or classified site doesn’t mean you can’t support your local gun shop at the same time!

 Unless you’re picking your gun up in person, you’ll have to have it shipped to an FFL.
 Most gun shops will accept shipments for a fee, so you can still show them some support that way.

 Have you used any of these sites?
 Do you have another favorite auction or classified site?
 Let us know in the comments below.
 Check out our list of the 10 Best Online Gun Stores for some more options.